Reductions in Force and Furloughs

 An agency is required to use reduction-in-force (RIF) procedures when an employee is faced with separation or downgrading because of a reorganization, lack of work, a shortage of funds, insufficient positions available, or the exercise of certain re-employment or restoration rights.
 RIF rules are at 5 CFR 351.

 An agency must follow specific procedures to determine which employees will be affected by a RIF.
-Employees compete for retention on the basis of:
+Employees of agencies other than the Defense Department (see below for special rules applying there) compete for retention on the basis of:

 • type of appointment (tenure);

 • veterans’ preference;

 • total length of civilian and creditable military service; and